wenerme/wener/notes/queue/nats/nats-cli.md

       ID               an unique ID
       Random(min, max) random string at least min long, at most max

-  rtt [<flags>] [<iterations>]
-    Compute round-trip time to NATS server

   reply [<flags>] <subject> [<body>]
     Generic service reply utility

     The "command" supports extracting some information from the subject the request came in on.

-    When the subject being listened on is "weather.>" a request on "weather.london" can extract the "london" part and use it in the command string:
+    When the subject being listened on is "weather.>" a request on "weather.london" can extract the "london" part and use it in the command
+    string:

       nats reply 'weather.>' --command "curl -s wttr.in/{{1}}?format=3"